Rob-B-Hood: Production

-Writing
+Development and writing

 Jackie Chan contacted Benny Chan shortly after the release of New Police Story to discuss plans for a new action film.
 Chan stated that he did not want to play the typical nice guy role that has been the staple of his previous films.
 Eventually, Benny Chan and scriptwriter Alan Yuen came up with a daring idea: Chan will play Thongs, a petty criminal who has fallen out with his family over his gambling habit.
 Benny Chan had originally intended for Jackie to play a full-fledged villain, who "hits women and burns people with cigarettes".
 However, the script was toned down to appease the Chinese censors, who found the character to be too evil.
 Nevertheless, for only the third time in his acting career, Chan plays a character who is sentenced to prison.

 Chan co-wrote the film and designed the action sequences, whilst director Benny Chan wrote the film's dramatic elements, completing the script by October 2005.
 Two additional protagonists were designed as Thongs' partners in crime, with the intention of increasing the comedic value of the film through their interactions.
 The film's Chinese title is Bo Bui Gai Wak (Cantonese: 寶貝計劃, literally Project BB, with "BB" being a homophone for "Baby"), a reference to Chan's award-winning 1983 film Project A (Cantonese: A Gai Wak, A計劃).